e-hat/e-hat.github.io/_posts/2021-4-27-helloworld.md

 so I'd like to jot down things that I wished I knew when I started learning a topic.

-I'll sprinkle in some of my favorite code blocks from my projects to liven things up.
+I'll sprinkle in a "highlight reel" of code blocks from my projects throughout this post to liven things up (and as a sort of preview).
+I might do this on all of my text-based posts, since I don't like looking at a wall of (rambling) text.
+Just know that they have no relevance to the topic of the post.

 ```cpp
 // Renderer.cpp